Author: Ron Graham

 That is not a blanket statement, however.
 Not all traditional beliefs and practices have the authority of God, even though they may seem good to us.

 The Devil and his corruptions have been in the world since the dawn of history.
 "That serpent of old, the devil and Satan" (Revelation 20:2) remains, these thousands of years later, every bit as wrong as ever he was.

 Some traditions and customs that lasted for centuries have been recognised as wrong and have been abolished by enlightened societies.
-The world was well rid of these longstanding practices.
-Slavery, for example, would have the authority of God if the length of time that it was regarded as acceptable by men were the issue.
+The world is well rid of these longstanding practices.

 We can think of many things that are old but not necessarily right.
 Take for example the papacy, racial prejudice, infant baptism, idolatry, and ecstatic utterance —to name just a few unrelated things that are questioned and even condemned by some, yet accepted by many as having the authority of God.

-Many of the many who accept such things, do so on the basis that these things have been going on for centuries and milleniums.
-The real issue, however, as to whether we have the authority of God when we practice these things, rests not in the length of time they have been accepted in the world, but rather rests in who put these things in place —was it God, or man or Satan?
+Many accept such things mainly because these things have been going on for centuries —as though that makes them right.
+However I repeat that the the length of time a practice has been accepted in the world is not the decider.
+Rather the question is who put these things in place —was it God, or man or Satan?

-What appears as new from God is really older than the world itself.
-So the question of whether we have the authority of God does not rest in when our traditions first appeared in the world, but whether they were in God’s purpose before the world existed.
+Of course, what appears as new from God is really older than the world itself.
+So the question of whether we have the authority of God does not rest in when our traditions first appeared in the world, but whether they were in God’s purpose for us before the world existed.
 The only way we can possibly know that, is through what God reveals in his word.

 God, according to his purpose, has changed things down through history.
 Does the scripture not say, "He takes away the first in order to establish the second" (Hebrews 10:9)?